 The Port of Miami is home to one of the world's largest cruise ports and is a major cargo port in the United States.
 The port is located on Dodge Island, just off the coast of downtown Miami.
 The Port Boulevard Bridge, which was the sole access point to the port, experienced significant vehicle traffic in recent years due to the growth of Miami’s cargo and tourism trades.
 The Port of Miami Tunnel Project was the culmination of a study performed by the Florida Department of Transportation (FDOT), determining that a second point of entry to the port was necessary to help alleviate congestion on the bridge.
 The Tunnel project, delivered through a public-private partnership, links the Port of Miami with the adjacent interstate system, improving the passenger and cargo movement to and from the Port.

 - Public-Private partnership

 - Owner’s Representative Services

-Some of the firm’s responsibilities included analysis and compliance with structural engineering, life safety requirements and environmental review/compliance.
+T.Y.
+Lin International's responsibilities included analysis and compliance with structural engineering, life safety requirements and environmental review/compliance.